rupor-github/ssh-agent-wsl/README.md

   is no conhost.exe it was attached to initially.
 Situation may be difficult to reproduce (its timing dependent) when you are using wsltty, since exiting wslbridge takes time.
 The only workaround known to me is to properly kill ssh-agent-wsl by running `ssh-agent-wsl -k` on exit.
 Please, note, that if you are running multiple instances of shell, tmux and such this may not be a trivial undertaking as you need to carefully track when the last shell is exiting.
-Please see issue #11 for some suggestions.
+Please see [this issue](https://github.com/rupor-github/ssh-agent-wsl/issues/11) for some suggestions.

 ## Uninstallation